The Sign of the Ram: Plot

 Sherida Binyon is driven by Mallory St. Aubyn to Bastions, his family estate on the western coast of England, where she is to serve as a secretary to Mallory's wife Leah.
-Leah is a poet, confined to a wheelchair due to an accident when she rescued her step-children (by Mallory's first wife) from drowning.
+Leah is a poet who uses a wheelchair due to an accident when she rescued her step-children (by Mallory's first wife) from drowning.
 Mallory and the three children—Jane, Logan, and Christine—all seem devoted to Leah, perhaps out of guilt.
 Leah, however, manipulates the family's affections through her own condition while also flirting with her doctor.
 Besides the doctor, the family is frequently visited by a gossipy neighbor, Clara Brastock.

 Christine and Clara both raise Leah's suspicions that Mallory and Sherida are attracted to each other, even though that is not true.
 Leah's grip on the family further weakens when the doctor reveals that he intends to propose to Jane, which Leah tries to prevent.
 Logan, a law student, also resumes a romance with Catherine Woolton, a neighboring young woman.
 Leah also tries to subvert that relationship by claiming that Catherine, an adoptee, came from a family afflicted by mental illness and cannot dare to pass it on to any children the couple might have.
 When a distraught Catherine attempts suicide but is stopped by Logan and after Christine, her mind twisted by Leah, tries to poison Sherida, Leah is left alone in the home.
 In one final act of control, she is able to make her way to the cliff above the ocean and throws herself off.